 Have you ever watched The Kardashians?
 Why are they eating in almost all of the scenes?
 Have you ever noticed that?
 If you have awareness, you will find that watching other people eat makes you feel hungry, so avoid shows like this, but even more intense are cooking shows.

-I have to admit, I used to be the world's biggest fan of cooking shows.
+I have to admit, I used to be the world’s biggest fan of cooking shows.
 I was a complete and total food porn addict.
-No amount of binge watching The Food Network was too much for me.
+My friends would tell me they have a similar problem with content from websites such as hdpornvideo.
+No amount of binge-watching The Food Network was too much for me.